Ravenna/llmsTxtGenerator/content/collections/pages/laravel-web-application-development-services.md

 faqs:
   -
     id: W6LAqQrb
-    question: 'How much does this all cost?'
+    question: 'How much does Laravel Development cost?'
     answer:
       -
         type: paragraph
+        attrs:
+          textAlign: left
+          class: null
         content:
           -
             type: text
             text: "Well, that depends.
 I know that's not what you wanted to hear.
 But we are happy to provide an estimate once we have met, and done some planning.
 There are many factors at play with software development.
-Scope of the project, technical requirements, and more.
+Scope of the project, technical requirements, third-party integrations, and more.
 If you have a budget in mind, share it and we’ll give you an idea of what you can expect to get from that.
 Or we can go through planning and provide you with a full estimate."
     type: faq
     enabled: true
   -
     id: 0gn2V5VX
-    question: 'How long does a project take?'
+    question: 'How long do Laravel projects take?'
     answer:
       -
         type: paragraph